About

 Company History

-1989 The technology that now forms the basis of Tissue Repair’s product development program commences as a research project at the Department of Surgery, The University of Sydney, under the direction of Professor Graham Kelly
+1989 The technology that now forms the basis of Tissue Repair’s product development program commences as a research project at the Department of Surgery, The University of Sydney, under the direction of Professor Graham Kelly.

-1990s Early pre-clinical, manufacturing, chemistry and control work undertaken at the University of Sydney and then at Novogen Limited (the company formed to commercialise the technology)
+1990s Early pre-clinical, manufacturing, chemistry and control work undertaken at the University of Sydney and then at Novogen Limited (the company formed to commercialise the technology).

-2006 FDA IND (Investigational New Drug Application) lodged for approval to conduct human clinical trials
+2006 FDA IND (Investigational New Drug Application) lodged for approval to conduct human clinical trials.

-Commencement of Phase IIB clinical trial program consisting of double blind placebo controlled trials in two separate indications:
+2016 Commencement of Phase 2B clinical trial program consisting of double-blind placebo-controlled trials in two separate indications:

-• Chronic Wounds: 82 patient phase double blind placebo controlled trials evaluating the use of TR-987 gel for non-healing venous leg ulcers vs a placebo gel on wound healing
+• Chronic Wounds: 82-patient phase double blind placebo controlled trials evaluating the use of TR987® gel for non-healing venous leg ulcers vs a placebo gel on wound healing.

-• Aesthetic Dermatology: 42 patient double blind placebo controlled trial evaluating the affects of TR-987 post CO2 fractionated laser on wound healing and skin quality
+• Aesthetic Dermatology: 42 patients, double-blind placebo-controlled trial evaluating the effects of TR987® post CO2 fractionated laser on wound healing and skin quality.

 2019

-Commenced preliminary market research and business planning on a launch of TR Pro+
+Commenced preliminary market research and business planning on a launch of TR Pro+®.

 Overview